3 Brand-New De Bethune DB28s To Celebrate 10 Years Of This Sensational, Now Ultra-Thin Watch With Floating Lugs

 Case: grade five titanium, 43 x 7.2 mm; floating lugs

-Movement: manually wound Caliber DB2115v6 with blued titanium escape wheel with white gold weights, 6-day power reserve, 4 Hz/28,800 vph frequency, Triple Pare-Chute shock protection with Incabloc
+Movement: manually wound Caliber DB2115v6 with blued titanium balance wheel with white gold weights, 6-day power reserve thanks to self-regulating twin spring barrels, 4 Hz/28,800 vph frequency, Triple Pare-Chute shock protection with Incabloc, silicon escape wheel

 Functions: hours, minutes